 Plan Your Visit

 In case you’re wondering, the original link I found that inspired my historical walking tour is no longer in existence, which is too bad because it inspired me so much.
-This is not a full replacement for it either – should I write a personal Historical District of West Hollywood Walking Tour for future generations?
-Or maybe I’ll engage the spirit of oration to guide my tour to live on?
+This is not a full replacement for it either.
+Should I write a personal Historical District of West Hollywood Walking Tour for future generations?
+Or maybe I’ll engage the spirit of oration to help my tour live on?
 I do employ both the written and the oral to spread the word about the Sunset Marquis.

-Historical buildings to walk past, look at, and employ your imagination to discover are one thing.
-A living, breathing museum of the past and haven for future, creative history-makers is of a whole other importance.
-You will walk through, live in, and every day experience the brilliant history and the life that history has fostered today at the Sunset Marquis.
+Historical buildings to walk past, look at, and inspire your imagination are one thing.
+A living, breathing museum of the past and a haven for future, creative history-makers is of a whole other importance.
+You will walk through, live in, and experience the brilliant history and the life that history has fostered today at the Sunset Marquis.